Gallstones are hard deposits that form inside the gallbladder. Gallstones may be as small as a grain of sand or as large as a golf ball.

 The chance of symptoms or complications from gallstones is low.
 Nearly all people who have gallbladder surgery do not have their symptoms return.

 Blockage by gallstones may cause swelling or infection in the:

-In most people, gallstones cannot be prevented.
-In people who are obese, avoiding rapid weight loss could prevent gallstones.
+In most people, gallstones can't be prevented.
+In people who are obese, avoiding rapid weight loss may help prevent gallstones.